Why most of the manual testers fail when testing websites for performance? There are a couple of reasons for the failure:

 - WAPT Pro can use WMI and SNMP interfaces to collect the performance counter values directly from one or more servers.

-- Can also monitor database performance using WAPT Pro.
+- It can also monitor database performance using WAPT Pro.

 - Measure web server performance in terms of CPU, RAM or network usage